leonitousconforti/drone_simulation/README.md

                      ->addAvailability()
                      ->construct();

-  // We use the decorator pattern to add unique functionality to the drone.
-  Drone* droneWithBat = new BatteryDecorator(drone);
+  // We use the decorator pattern to add unique functionality to the drone Drone* droneWithBat = new BatteryDecorator(drone);

-  // Add the drone to the sim.
+  // Add the drone to the sim
   sm->addEntity(droneWithBat);

-  // And schedule a trip from the RecWel to Carlson school of Business which
-  // uses the strategy pattern for movement. sm->scheduleTrip("My first trip!", {0, 0, 0}, {1, 1, 1});
+  // And schedule a trip from the RecWel to Carlson school of Business sm->scheduleTrip("My first trip!", {0, 0, 0}, {1, 1, 1});

   // ...
-  delete sm;
+  sm->update(1.0f);

+  // Don't forget to cleanup (since we didn't use a smart pointer) delete sm;
   return 0;
 }